Unity Cloud Frequently Asked Questions

 What is included with my Unity Enterprise subscription?

-Unity Enterprise customers will get Unity Cloud Enterprise, including Unity Asset Manager (120 GB of storage per seat, pooled for a team to share), along with an equal number of Unity DevOps seats (with 5 GB of storage and 200 Windows build minutes, pooled for a team to share).
-Team Administration tools, including custom roles and SSO, provide a higher degree of control.
++Unity Enterprise customers will get Unity Cloud Enterprise, including Unity Asset Manager (120 GB of storage per seat, pooled for a team to share), along with an equal number of Unity DevOps seats (with 5 GB of storage and 200 Windows build minutes, pooled for a team to share).
+Centralized administration tools, including custom roles and SSO, provide a higher degree of control.
+Unity Enterprise customers will also have the ability to purchase additional Collaborate licenses.

 For more details on what is included in Unity Cloud Enterprise, compare plans.